IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client shall use the *authorization code* in an access token request to retrieve an access token and token metadata from the Authorization Server.

-The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.
+The Authorization Client actor claiming the Authorization Server Metadata option shall use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.

 It makes a HTTP POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.1.3]:

-- *grant_type* (REQUIRED): The value SHALL be "authorization_code".
+- *grant_type* (REQUIRED): The value shall be "authorization_code".

 - *code* (REQUIRED): The authorization code received from the Authorization Server in the authorization response.

 - *redirect_uri* (REQUIRED): The redirect URI of the Authorization Client callback.
-The value SHALL match the redirect URI the Authorization Client is registered at the Authorization Server and the value of the *redirect_uri*, if presented in the authorization request.
+The value shall match the redirect URI the Authorization Client is registered at the Authorization Server and the value of the *redirect_uri*, if presented in the authorization request.

 - *client\_id* (REQUIRED): The client identifier the Authorization Client is registered with at the Authorization Server, if no other authentication scheme is used for client authentication.

 - *code_verifier*: The original code verifier string.
-REQUIRED, if the "code_challenge" parameter was used in the authorization request.
-SHALL NOT be used otherwise.
+REQUIRED, if the "code_challenge" parameter was used in the authorization request. shall not be used otherwise.

 Figure 3.71.4.1.1-6 non-normative example of the access token request with client authentication using the *client\_id* and *client_secret* in the HTTP Authorization header: